paltman-archive/nashvegas/README.md

     YYYYMMDD-##.sql

 Where YYYY is the 4 digit year, MM is the two digit month, and DD is the two digit day.

+A tabled called `versions` will be created in your database the first time this command executes.
+The rows in this table track which scripts have been executed.
+You should rarely if ever need to examine this table, or even be aware of its existence.